StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ![](../../.gitbook/assets/v50_example-topology.png)

-Note that the components you see are hardcoded in the `example` agent check.
+Note that the components you see are hardcoded in the `example` Agent check.
 The components appear in the **Example** domain and **Applications** and **Hosts** layers.
 The check produces two application components that StackState has grouped together.
 This is shown as a circle icon.
 Select the group to display the individual components that make up the group in the right panel **Selection details** tab.

 Select a component to display detailed information about it in the right panel **Selection details** tab.
 You'll see the component's labels and other metadata that the check sent.